 COMMON BRAND NAME(S): Prezista

 Darunavir belongs to a class of drugs known as protease inhibitors.
-If your HIV infection has become resistant to other protease inhibitors, darunavir may work for you.
-Darunavir must be given with ritonavir, another protease inhibitor, to increase ("boost") the levels of darunavir.
+Darunavir must be given with certain other medications (such as cobicistat, ritonavir) to increase ("boost") the levels of darunavir.
 This helps darunavir work better.

 This medication is not recommended for use in children younger than 3 years due to the increased risk of serious side effects.